-The Michiana on the Move: 2045 Transportation Plan acts as a blueprint for how the Michiana region will address its transportation needs and how federal, state and local funds will be invested into highways, public transit, freight, bikeways and pedestrian walkways.
+The Michiana on the Move: 2050 Transportation Plan acts as a blueprint for how the Michiana region will address its transportation needs and how federal, state and local funds will be invested into highways, public transit, freight, bikeways and pedestrian walkways.
 The Plan also references other local and regional plans in order to coordinate multimodal and intermodal services throughout the community.

-Guided by input from public officials, agency staff, key stakeholders, and citizens of the region, Michiana on the Move is a roadmap for implementing multimodal transportation improvements in the Michiana region through the year 2045.
-The regional transportation system is evaluated in order to identify and formulate the best solutions to topic areas such as safety, congestion, highway, public transit, bike and pedestrian and multi-modal systems for the local communities.
-The 2045 Transportation Plan emphasizes the use of existing roads and alternate modes of transportation as invaluable in addressing and identifying solutions to congestion problems.
+This plan is guided by input from public officials, agency staff, key stakeholders, and citizens of the region as a roadmap for implementing multimodal transportation improvements in the Michiana region through the year 2050.
+Throughout this process, the regional transportation system is evaluated in order to identify and formulate the best solutions to address safety, congestion, highway, public transit, bike and pedestrian and multi-modal systems for the local communities.
+The 2050 Transportation Plan continues to emphasize the use of existing roads and alternate modes of transportation as invaluable in addressing and identifying solutions to congestion problems.